elunna/nerfhack-changelog/README.md

 * revenants have fire resistance.
 * shadows can now stalk the player
 * shadow ogres spawn invisible and have a drain life attack
+* spiked orcs cannot wear anything in the armor slot
 * things from below can see invisible
 * troll mummies get a withering attack
 * t-rex can berserk and emit a scary roar
 * velociraptors are stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten

+Passive spiking monsters:
+* This mechanic was ported over from SpliceHack and applies to hedgehogs and spiked orcs.

 Phoenix:
 * Very strong lawful monster that explodes on death